Bone Marrow/Stem Cell Donor Registry Drive - Ohlone College Asian Pacific American Student Association (APASA)

 You could be the one to save a life by registering as a potential marrow/stem cell donor.

 When anyone registers to become a donor, they provide a cheek swab sample.
 From that sample, AADP is able to obtain what is called the 'tissue type' or HLA type.
 Ethnicity is one of the key factors that determine whether donor marrow match can be made.

-In order to register, you will need to be between 18 and 60 years old and in good health, submit a short health history, Driver's License number or Social Security number, and the names, addresses and telephone numbers of two friends or relatives (who do not live with you and who do not live with each other who may know how to contact you in future years in case you come up as a match).
+To register, donors will need to submit a short health history, driver’s license or Social Security Number, and the names, addresses and telephone numbers of two friends or relatives (who may know how to contact you in future years in case you come up as a match).
 All information is strictly confidential and careful measures are taken to ensure this.